 On May 22, 2020, Gallatin City-County Health Officer Matt Kelley signed a Health Officer Order establishing non-congregant sheltering in West Yellowstone for the duration of the public health emergency for COVID-19 to quarantine and isolate individuals.

 On July 24, 2020, the Gallatin City-County Board of Health signed an Emergency Rule requiring the use of cloth face coverings for the prevention of COVID-19.
+It was amended and extended by the Board on Oct.
+22, 2020.
 The order requires the use of face coverings by most people within most indoor public settings in Gallatin County to help slow the spread of COVID-19.